Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/methodology/methodology.md

 ## 9. Formal benchmarking

-RTG `vcfeval` was used as an independent benchmark evaluation method.
+RTG `vcfeval` is used as the independent formal benchmarking method for the final 50-region evaluation.

-The analysis was performed across the final 50 benchmark regions.

-The resulting true-positive, false-positive, and false-negative counts were aggregated to obtain:
+The resulting true-positive, false-positive, and false-negative counts are used to calculate precision, sensitivity, and F-measure.

-- precision,
-- sensitivity,
-- F-measure.

-## 10. Discrepancy analysis
+## 10. Benchmark-method comparison

-Results from normalized `bcftools isec` comparison were compared with RTG `vcfeval`.
+Results from normalized `bcftools isec` comparison are compared with RTG `vcfeval` to identify discrepancies caused by differences in variant representation and benchmarking methodology.

-Regions showing differences in TP, FP, or FN counts were identified for further investigation.

-Four regions showed discrepancies between the two approaches:
+Four regions were reported as showing discrepancies between the approaches:

 - region_14
 - region_20